 The boys are supported by a talented and professional group of men.
 The Men's Choir is privileged to count as members some of the most noteworthy choral and vocal artists in our community.
 They provide mentorship, role models and ministry to the younger members of the Cathedral choirs.

 Membership in the Men's Choir is by invitation or audition, when spaces warrant.

-in Quebec City in 2008, celebrating the 400th anniversary of that city, and in 2010 sang at Washington National Cathedral as well as the Canadian Embassy.
-In August 2012, the girls traveled to the U.K., France and Belgium, where they were in residence at Canterbury Cathedral, sang Sunday liturgies at Westminster Abbey, and visited Vimy Ridge and Ypres.
-Most recently, the choir travelled to Montreal in October 2013 to sing at liturgies and concerts at St. Joseph's Oratory and Christ Church Cathedral.
+Highlights from past performance tours include celebrating the 400th anniversary of Quebec City as guests of Espace 400e (2008), singing at Washington National Cathedral and the Canadian Embassy to the US (2010), and travelling to the U.K., France and Belgium, where they were in residence at Canterbury Cathedral, sang Sunday liturgies at Westminster Abbey, and visited Vimy Ridge and Ypres (2012).

 A small pipe organ was installed by Samuel Warren at the end of the nineteenth century, which was subsequently rebuilt and enlarged on three occasions by Casavant Frères.
 In 1969, the tonal scheme of the organ was significantly altered under the guidance of former Organist and Choirmaster, Godfrey Hewitt.
 Several new stops were added at this time, and the console was made movable so that recitalists could be easily seen by audiences.
 Under Frances MacDonnell's direction, the console was equipped with Solid State Logic, and a new en chamade reed was added by Casavant in 1997.